 Caring Santas in Indy: 6 Sensory-Friendly Santa Visit Experiences

-Where to See Sensory-Friendly Santa in Indy
+Where to See Sensory-Friendly & Caring Santas in Indy

 Indiana State Museum

-December 10, 2023, 3-5 pm
+December 16, 2024, 3-5 pm

 Tips for Creating a Positive Santa Experience:

-If you can’t make it to one of the Caring Santas, there are still lots of opportunities for your child to visit with the big guy.
+If you can’t make it to visit one of the Caring Santas, there are still lots of opportunities for your child to visit with the big guy.
 Below are a few tips that might make it a little easier.

 1. Preparation is key in all things special needs.
 Before your Santa visit, create a picture book, visual schedule, or social story to help your child get familiar with what to expect.